Blessings to you and your loved ones – permanently, in Jesus’ name (Phil 2:9,10; Col 1:12-19; 3:15-17)!

 - The magos visited them in a house when Jesus was just under two years of age, and that is why Herod ordered all boys aged two years and younger to be killed.

-(The birth – and name – of Jesus is expanded on in the paper “Who is Jesus Christ”).
+(The birth – and name – of Jesus is expanded on in the meditation “Who is Jesus Christ”).

 That Tree (Gal 3:13; 1 Pet 2:24; Rev 2:7; 21:1-3,22-27; 22:14) has a Star on it, and lights shining from it, that should not be switched off for the whole year, to only be “on” again, next Christmas.
 True Christians experience – and show [reflect] – a continuous Christ-feast of Life-Light.
 So, be the salt of the earth [good], not the sea (Mt 5:13).
 WE are to continuously be His stars, not the [religious] dust of the earth.
 The serpent of old eats the dust of the earth.
 Shake that dust off you and be rather a star that shines… continuously…